It's Your Choice 2019

 If you are covered through a Preferred Provider Organization (PPO) such as WEA Trust or the IYC Access Plan, you have the flexibility to seek care outside a particular service area.
 However, out-of-network care is subject to higher deductible and coinsurance amounts.

-Retirees only: If you or your dependents are covered through the IYC Medicare Plus plan, you have the freedom of choice to see any provider Medicare Assignment.
+Retirees only: If you or your dependents are covered through the IYC Medicare Advantage or IYC Medicare Plus, you have the freedom of choice to see any provider who accepts Medicare.
+UnitedHealthcare's Medicare Advantage-PPO offers coverage for participants with Medicare Parts A and B, with both in- and out-of-network benefits.
 For more information see: https://www.medicare.gov/your-medicare-costs/part-a-costs/assignment/costs-and-assignment.html.

 If you or someone in your family is in the middle of medical treatment when you need to change health plans or has complex healthcare needs, you should keep a few things in mind when you make your health plan choice.
 Check the provider directories of the health plans you are considering, and try to find one with your doctor in network.

 Next, contact the plan you have selected and ask what their process is for transitioning your care.
 They may ask you to submit a form or to speak with someone in their care management team.